drocheam/optrace/docs/source/details/convolution.rst

    + a_G \,\text{im}_{2,G\rightarrow rgb}(x, y) + a_B\, \text{im}_{2,B\rightarrow rgb}(x, y)
    :label: eq_conv_rgb_rgb_to_rgb

-Equation :math:numref:`r_g_b_factors` illustrates the RGB color spectra and respective weighting factors.
+Equation :math:numref:`r_g_b_factors` defines the respective weighting factors.
 Rather than applying the rescaling subsequently, the power ratios might be integrated into the relative R, G, B PSFs.

-Convolution of a spectral homogeneous image and an RGB PSF
+Spectral homogeneous image and RGB PSF
 --------------------------------------------------------------

-In the special case where the image is spectrally homogeneous for a single spectrum :math:`S`. the transformation can then be represented by:
+In the special case where the image is spectrally homogeneous for a single spectrum :math:`S`, the transformation can then be represented by:

 .. math::